betoule/smartiris/README.md

 [Thorlabs](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=6619&pn=SHB1T#7096).
 This
 project offers an alternative solution that avoids heat dissipation, sending only the necessary current pulses to open or close the shutter.
-This alternative is suitable for low actuation rates (<1Hz).
+This alternative is suitable for low actuation rates (~1Hz), where timing accuracy matters.

 Features
 --------

 * Easy-to-use USB interface for power and control
 * Open-source design for customization
-* Independently controlled channels for two Iris shutters
+* Programmable coordinated channels for two Iris shutters
 * Python library
 * Improved energy efficiency by avoiding continuous heat dissipation
+* Internal clock calibration for accurate timings
+* Half-microsecond resolution on timings
-* Precise timing of the iris movements
+* Timing of the iris movements via sensor feedback

 Getting Started
 ---------------